-Learn about the improved hiring results these three organizations got using MBI: MBI Helps Employers Hire High Achievers, written by Roy Maurer.
+Learn about the improved hiring results these three organizations got using MBI: MBI Helps Employers Hire High Achievers, by SHRM writer, Roy Maurer.

 First, let's start out with a definition of a "High Performer".
 These are ordinary people who are able to achieve extraordinary results.
 For interviewers to accurately single out the High Performers from other applicants, they must know why these employees are willing to go above and beyond while others aren't.
 The answer isn't their 'skill'.Skill simply means a person can do the job.
 It doesn't necessarily mean they will do it better than any one else.

 It is important to understand where the employee selection process is going awry and fix it.
 Untrained interviewers, ineffective interview questions and hiring decisions based on skill level alone are the most common reasons bad hires happen.
 Research has found that ALL High Performers share 3 components, skill being one of them and the only one that can be added or changed AFTER the hire.
 That means...if you want a highly motivated team, or an entire organization, you have to hire highly motivated people.

 A much better predictor of future job performance and achievement is an applicant's 'attitude'.
 What exactly is attitude?
 Attitude is how effectively, or ineffectively, a person responds to obstacles or difficult challenges.
 Let's face it, every job has it's challenges!
 It can be a difficult co-worker or customer, an insufficient budget, not enough time, being understaffed, too much competition, insufficient knowledge, something that breaks down...the list is truly endless.
 Obstacles are a normal part of getting to any goal and if an employee isn't good at overcoming these obstacles, then they aren't going to be good at achieving goals.